th2-net/th2-conn-generic/conn-fix/README.md

 # Positive integer
 reconnectInterval: 5

-# Use tag DefaultApplVerID in Logon message or not
+# The tag DefaultApplVerID might be used in Logon message or not
 useDefaultApplVerID: true

 # It is a required parameter.
 Socket port for connecting to a session.\nPositive integer